-Reserves for single premium immediate annuities and guaranteed future income annuities are based principally on A2000, 2012 IAR and the Commissioners' Annuity Reserve Valuation Method ("CARVM"), with assumed interest rates ranging from 3.5% to 6.0%.
-Reserves for fixed deferred annuities and supplementary contracts involving life contingencies involving mortality risk are based principally on 1971 Individual Annuity Mortality, 1983 Table A, A2000, 2012 IAR and the CARVM, with assumed interest rates ranging from 3.5% to 10.0%.
-Reserves for variable deferred annuities are based principally on 1994 Variable Annuity GMDB Mortality Table and the Variable Annuity Commissioners' Annuity Reserve Valuation Method, with assumed interest rates ranging from 3.5% to 8.25%.
+Reserves for fixed deferred annuities are based principally on 1971 Individual Annuity Mortality, 1983 Table A, A2000, 2012 IAR and the CARVM, with assumed interest rates ranging from 3.5% to 10.0%.
+Reserves for variable deferred annuities are based principally on 1994 Variable Annuity GMDB Mortality Table and the Variable Annuity Commissioners' Annuity Reserve Valuation Method ("VM-21"), with assumed interest rates ranging from 3.5% to 8.25%.
 Generally, owners of the Company's deferred annuities are able, at their discretion, to withdraw funds from their policies.
 For some policies, the withdrawals are subject to surrender charges in the early years.

-At December 31, 2017 and 2016, the Company's liabilities for GMDB and GMAB reserves, which are associated with certain variable products, amounted to \$17 million and \$24 million, respectively, and were recorded in policy reserves in the accompanying Statutory Statements of Financial Position.
+At December 31, 2018 and 2017, the Company's liabilities for GMDB and GMAB reserves, which are associated with variable annuity products, amounted to \$25 million and \$17 million, respectively, and were recorded in Policy reserves in the accompanying Statutory Statements of Financial Position.

-At December 31, 2017 and 2016, there were no changes to reserve basis.
+At December 31, 2018 and 2017, there were no changes to reserve basis.